-I am a research professor (ZAP-BOF) in elementary particle physics at the Vrije Universiteit Brussel, working at the Interuniversity Institute for High Energies - IIHE (ULB-VUB).
+I am a professor in elementary particle physics at the Vrije Universiteit Brussel, working at the Interuniversity Institute for High Energies - IIHE (ULB-VUB).
 We are trying to experimentally answer questions like: how did the universe evolve?
 What are the smallest constituents of matter and are they really the smallest?
 What is the nature of space and time?
 What, really, is mass?

 I regularly use social media, so take a look at my award winning twitter feed freyablekman and follow me if you like.